decred-proposals/mainnet/1a367dcb91b55c60ad5fd038b219201154fcab965edd7a4639f157e409b1f4bf/1/payload/index.md

 # **WHEN**

-If approved, we plan to star the campaign as soon as possible after the approval of the proposal and it will last until the same day of 2020.
+If approved, we plan to start the campaign as soon as possible after the approval of the proposal and it will last until the same day of 2020.
 We would need 2 weeks to prepare the firsts materials for its publication (articles, video, etc).

 ----------------------